Johan Rockström: Career

 Johan Rockström studied at the Swedish University of Agricultural Sciences in Uppsala (soil science and hydrology) and at the Institut national agronomique in Paris (agriculture) from 1987 to 1991.
 He received his Ph.D. in 1997 from Stockholm University, where his research was on "Systems Ecology and Natural Resource Management."
 Rockström's previous scientific work has included inter- and transdisciplinary topics on global water resources and land use management, as well as socio-ecological resilience and global material cycles.

 In 2009, Rockström led the team that developed the Planetary Boundaries framework, a proposed precondition for facilitating human development at a time when the planet is undergoing rapid change.
 In recognition of this work, Fokus magazine named him "Swede of the Year" for "engaging and exciting work in sustainable development.
 In 2010, the magazine Miljöaktuellt ranked him the second most influential person in Sweden on environmental issues, and Veckans Affärer gave him its "Social Capitalist Award".
 In 2011 he chaired the third Nobel Laureate Symposium on Global Sustainability in Stockholm.

 After 12 years as director of Stockholm Resilience Centre (SRC), he became the 2018 joint director of the Potsdam Institute for Climate Impact Research (PIK), based in Germany, with PIK's current deputy director Professor Ottmar Edenhofer, a climate economist.
 Rockström and Edenhofer follow PIK director Professor Hans Joachim Schellnhuber.
-He is currently member of the Board of the EAT Foundation, the Global Challenges Foundation, a fellow for Earth League as well as ch-chair of Future Earth and Earth Commission.
+He is currently member of the Board of the EAT Foundation, the Global Challenges Foundation, a fellow for Earth League as well as co-chair of Future Earth and Earth Commission.

 In 2020 he became a member of the German Academy of Sciences Leopoldina.
 In 2021, together with David Attenborough, Rockström appeared in the Netflix documentary "Breaking Boundaries" and also released a book called Breaking Boundaries: The Science Behind our Planet.

 He has acted as speaker to various high-level international meetings and organisations, such as the World Economic Forum, the General Assembly of the United Nations (UNGA), the United Nations Sustainable Development Solutions Network (SDSN) and the United Nations Framework Convention on Climate Change Conferences (UNFCCC).
 Moreover, he is a member of the European Investment Bank Advisory Group.

 If we have any chance to prevent the loss of more than a million species, we must halt biodiversity loss now, not in 20 or 30 years.
 If we want to have any chance of keeping global warming to 1.5C, we need to cut emissions by half over the next nine years.